codio/site/source/docs/student/index.html.md

 We hope you will love learning to code using Codio.
 This guide will get your started on using the Codio platform.

 ## Schools, Universities, Colleges or Private Tuition
 If you are using Codio from one of these scenarios, then your teacher will have already informed you about the signup process.
-In some cases, you teacher may have already created your account automatically.
+In some cases, your teacher may have already created your account automatically.

 Please refer to the other pages in this section of the documentation for useful information on your classes or running your own projects.